 may apply to the Authority for financial assistance for that purpose.

-24. Approval of applications
+24. Approving applications made under s.
+23

 (1) The Authority may approve an application under section 23 on such terms and conditions as it thinks fit or may refuse the application.